Lahma712/Mandelbrot-Generator/README.md

-# Mandelbrot-Generator
+# Mandelbrot-Viewer

-This is a Mandelbrot set generator/viewer.
+This is a Mandelbrot set viewer.

 <b>Instructions:</b>